-Cast Iron Chicken is the best way to get a golden crispy skin with a tender moist fully cooked chicken underneath.
+Cast Iron Chicken is the best way to get a golden brown crispy skin with a tender moist fully cooked chicken underneath.
 Gone are the days of blackened skin with a raw bird or a perfectly cooked chicken with a chewy piece of skin (gross).
 The basics of this technique is to:

 - Sear the chicken in a cast iron skillet on both sides (keep skin face up afterwards).

 - Add whatever veggies you want to the pan.

 - Add chicken stock to the skillet (avoiding touching the beautiful crispy skin).

 - Bake for 30 minutes or until the liquid is gone.

 Once you have the basics of this down you can pretty much make any variation that you can come up with.
 I've done a mushroom and sundried tomato with cream sauce version, and a summer corn version in the past just to give you an idea.
 Chicken is one of my favorite things to cook in a cast iron skillet and the best part is you can make this every single week, but give it different flavors each time.
 Keep your kids happy and vary up your meal prep while keeping the same basic (and cheap ingredients).

 But what if I don't have a cast iron skillet?